Raymond Roussin: Legacy

-On July 7, 2008, James Wingle, Bishop of St. Catharines and Raymond Roussin, Archbishop of Vancouver, spoke out strongly against the decision to grant Dr. Henry Morgentaler the Order of Canada, and called for this award to be revoked.
+On July 7, 2008, James Wingle, Bishop of St. Catharines, and Roussin spoke out strongly against the decision to grant Dr. Henry Morgentaler the Order of Canada, and called for this award to be revoked.

-On September 5, 2008, Raymond Roussin, asked for support of Bill C-484, which would help protect the unborn as victims of crime.
+On September 5, 2008, Roussin asked for support of Bill C-484, which would help protect the unborn as victims of crime.
 Presently, if a pregnant woman is attacked, and her unborn child is killed, the attacker is not charged with the murder of the child.

 On January 2, 2009, he was succeeded by J. Michael Miller.
+Miller also succeeded Roussin as Grand Prior of the Canada-Vancouver Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 On April 24, 2015, he died in Winnipeg.